Answering your Questions

 Embalming is a chemical procedure carried out by a qualified Embalmer.
 Embalming is a disinfecting process that preserves the deceased.
 Embalming can be helpful in reducing discolouration, deterioration and in some instances may be required to reduce the risk of infection to enable someone to be repatriated interstate or overseas or when there is some delay between the day of death until the funeral is held.

-Jack Scott is our qualified and experienced embalmer and we are able to offer this important option to families when required.
-If you have any questions about the embalming process or would like further information please contact Jack Scott or email email@example.com
+If you have any questions about the embalming process or would like further information please contact us on 03 54 226 455.

 There are so many different ways to say farewell.
 A funeral can be a formal service, a religious ceremony, a celebration of life, an informal gathering, or quiet and private family time.
 Whether it be large or small, private or public, it helps to have someone to lead the gathering for you.
 This may be a Funeral Celebrant, a Minister or Priest or a family member or friend.